wp-plugins/css-javascript-toolbox/readme.txt

 2. CJT Shortcode button

 == Changelog ==

+= 6.0.14 =
+* Add: Accept Shortcode parameters and segments.
+Provide PHP framework for code blocks to define, validate and reading Shortcode parameters.
+* Add: Allow using block 'name' in additional to 'id' when using Shortcodes.
+* Fix: Failed to work with non-ascii (e.g Arabic) characters.
+* Enhance: Viewing block info is now showing Shortcode using block 'name' instead of 'id'.
+* Enhance: Embedded Shortcode with its closing tag as the Shortcode content is now being used by the handler blocks.
+* Enhance: Revert block Shortcode 'force' parameter default value to 'true' therefoe allow using multiple Shortcode for the same block without setting 'force' attribute.

 = 6.0.13 =
 * Fix: CJT hijacks Plugins page after activate or deactivate a Plugin.